GoekeLab/sg-nex-data/README.md

 - annotation files
 - detailed sample and experiment information

 You can browse the S3 data [here](http://sg-nex-data.s3-website-ap-southeast-1.amazonaws.com/).
-YOu can also read the [data access tutorial](docs/AWS_data_access_tutorial.md) which describes the S3 data structure and how to access files with [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/s3/).
+You can also read the [data access tutorial](docs/AWS_data_access_tutorial.md) which describes the S3 data structure and how to access files with [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/s3/).
 The direct links to the data are listed in the [sample spreadsheet](docs/samples.tsv).

 _**Citation**_: Please cite the pre-print describing the SG-NEx data resource when using these data, and add the following details: "The SG-NEx data was accessed on [DATE] at registry.opendata.aws/sg-nex-data".